MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ## Acknowledgements

 Thanks to my mentor Brian Macharia who provided essential, indispensible reassurance and input with the project development and implementation.

+This game was engineerd as my second project with [Code Institute](https://codeinstitute.net/).